evilgenx/NanoSage/README.md

 ### 1.5.
 Launch the GUI (Recommended)

-NanoSage includes a graphical user interface (GUI) built with PyQt6 for easier interaction.
+NanoSage-EG includes a graphical user interface (GUI) built with PyQt6 for easier interaction.

 1.  **Dependencies**: The required `PyQt6` library is included in `requirements.txt` and installed in the previous step.
 2.  **Run the GUI**: